 Health Information Manager Specializations & Degree Types

-Aspiring professionals in health information management will need to complete a formal education program in order to gain the skills necessary to work in this field.
+Aspiring professionals in health information management will need to complete a formal education program to gain the skills necessary to work in this field.
 The minimum level of education required is a bachelor’s degree.
 The most common major is in health information management, which is related to health informatics.
 Students who earn a bachelor’s degree in a related field can complete a post-bachelor’s certificate in health information management.

 Admissions Requirements for Health Information Manager Programs